-- 1. CPS and KPT in FLUKA model.
-Location, Design, Alignment.
+- CPS in FLUKA.
+Location, Design, and Alignment.

 - 2. Radiation and Temperature inside CPS.

 - 3. Photon Beam Quality.

-- 4. Radiation in CPS Magnet and its Lifetime.
+- 4. Radiation in CPS Magnet and Lifetime of Coil Insulation.

 - 5. Prompt Dose and Activation around CPS.

 - 6. Tritium Contamination in Soil and Cooling Waters.

 - 7. Lifetime of construction materials.

-- Conclusion and Outlook.
+- 8. Conclusion and Outlook.